 You’ve learned how the TypeScript compiler works, and you are now able to successfully compile your TypeScript files.
 You can take your TypeScript projects to the next level by introducing a linter into your workflow.

-Using a linter when coding will help you to quickly find inconsistencies, syntax errors, and omissions in your code.
-Additionally, a style guide will not only help you ensure that your code is well-formed and consistent but allows you to use additional tools to enforce that style.
+Using a linter when coding will help you quickly find inconsistencies, syntax errors, and omissions in your code.
+Additionally, a style guide will not only help you ensure that your code is well-formed and consistent but also allow you to use additional tools to enforce that style.
 A common tool for these is eslint, which works well with many IDEs to help during the development process.

 Begin by installing GTS: